elastic/kibana/src/plugins/discover/public/context_awareness/README.md

     }),
   },

-  // The method responsible for context resolution
+  // The method responsible for context resolution,
+  // passed a params object with props specific to the context level,
+  // as well as providing access to higher level context objects
   resolve: (params) => {
     let indexPattern: string | undefined;